 A common concern for transfer students is having too many units and reaching senior standing.
-UC's lower-division transfer credit maximum limitation is often difficult to understand.
+UC's lower division transfer credit maximum limitation is often difficult to understand.
 Here is a breakdown:

 First, you want to separate the number of lower-division and upper-division units you will have on your transcripts.
 You will be awarded up to 70 semester (105 quarter) units of credit for transferable lower-division coursework completed at any institution or any combination of institutions.
 Any lower-division courses beyond the 70 (105) units will still get subject credit and may meet requirements, but the total number of lower-division units you get credit for will remain at 70 (105) units.
 Upper-division units are then added on top of the maximum lower-division units allowed, therefore having too many upper-division units could potentially put you at senior standing.
-UCSB defines senior standing at 90 semester or 29.5 quarter upper-division units before you reach senior standing.
+UCSB defines senior standing at 90 semester or 135 quarter units.
+In short, you can have up to 19 semester or 29.5 quarter upper-division units before you reach senior standing.